 Then, you need to look at all your investors as a group.
 They don’t all have to meet all these criteria.
 Sometimes, it’s more than enough if one big, large fund wants to write another large check.
 But you need to know.

-My advice in today’s market is to squeeze an extra 6 months of runway out of your cash if you have a Weak Syndicate.
+Squeeze an extra 6 months of runway out of your cash if you have a Weak Syndicate.
 Even if you’re already stretching things.
 And also — build even more VC relationships yourself.
 Invest even more time here.
 Because you won’t be getting as much help from your existing investors as you’d thought.